This page provides details to using the post rendering tools for adjusting image colors and contrast.

 This correction allows you to apply display color corrections from an .ocio color profile to the image colors.
 When this correction is enabled and no specific .ocio profile is specified, it will attempt to read the OCIO environment variable and apply the profile specified in it.
 This is a display correction that is only applied when the image is viewed in the frame buffer.
 It is not applied when the image is saved to a file.

-Input color space – Specifies the input color space for the image; normally this is a linear color space as V-Ray internally works in that space.
+Input color space – Allows you to choose the input color space for the image; normally this is a linear color space as V-Ray internally works in that space.

-Display device – Specifies the device on which the VFB with the image is displayed.
+Display device – Allows you to choose the device on which the VFB with the image is displayed.

 This correction can be controlled with environment variables.
 Setting the VRAY_VFB_ICC_FILE allows to automatically specify an ICC profile.